CUB3D/Unknown-1.0-CPP/Libs/README.txt

 ¦--¦--<SDL2 headers>
 ¦--lib
 ¦--¦--x86
-¦--¦--¦--<SDL2 librarys>
+¦--¦--¦--<SDL2 libraries>

 SDL2_image
 ¦--include
 ¦--¦--<SDL2_image headers>
 ¦--lib
 ¦--¦--x86
-¦--¦--¦--<SDL2_image librarys>
+¦--¦--¦--<SDL2_image libraries>

-Note: for both SDL2 and SDL2_image there will be a x64 folder in the same directory as x86, this folder is not used by the engine.
+Note: For both SDL2 and SDL2_image there will be a x64 folder in the lib/ directory, this folder is not used by the engine.
 Due to this the decision to keep or remove this directory is up the user.

-Note(2): The librarys are not included in any release or repository to comply with terms and/or licences.
+Note(2): The libraries are not included in any release or repository to comply with terms and/or licences.